maupilia/SRT/sphinx/SpectroPol/K-band/SARDARA/start-obs.rst

        - ``[code]`` = SK06S : feeds 0 and 6 only and full Stokes observations ;
        - ``[code]`` = SK06  : feeds 0 and 6 only and total intensity observations.

+Important note: the *initialize* command requires a few more seconds comapared to the other command in order to operate.

 #.
 Set the different parameters of the backend: